FRRouting/frr/doc/user/watchfrr.rst

    Give status information about the state of the different daemons being watched by WATCHFRR

-.. clicmd:: [no] watchfrr ignore DAEMON
+.. clicmd:: watchfrr ignore DAEMON

    Tell WATCHFRR to ignore a particular DAEMON if it goes unresponsive.
    This is particularly useful when you are a developer and need to debug